AdamCSmithCWS/Route-level_BBS_trends/README.md

 # BBS_spatial_route_trends

-This work is now summarised in this pre-print:
+This work is now summarised in this [pre-print](https://doi.org/10.32942/X2SP5J)

 Patterns and drivers of population trends on individual Breeding Bird Survey routes using spatially explicit models and route-level covariates.